-- 21 EFRAG considers that the Amendments will bring improved financial reporting when compared to current guidance.
-As such, their endorsement is conducive to the European public good in that improved financial reporting improves transparency and assists in the assessment of management stewardship. - 22 EFRAG has not identified that the Amendments could have any adverse effect to the European economy, including financial stability and economic growth. - Furthermore, EFRAG has considered whether there are any other factors that would mean endorsement is not conducive to the public good and has not identified any such factors. - 24 Having considered all relevant aspects, including the trade-off between the costs and benefits of implementing the Amendments, EFRAG assesses that endorsing the Amendments is conducive to the European public good.
+- 23 EFRAG considers that the Amendments will bring improved financial reporting when compared to current guidance.
+As such, their endorsement is conducive to the European public good in that improved financial reporting improves transparency and assists in the assessment of management stewardship. - 24 EFRAG has not identified that the Amendments could have any adverse effect to the European economy, including financial stability and economic growth. - 25 Furthermore, EFRAG has not identified any other factors that would mean endorsement is not conducive to the public good. - 26 Having considered all relevant aspects, including the trade-off between the costs and benefits of implementing the Amendments, EFRAG assesses that endorsing the Amendments is conducive to the European public good.